AiKay96/Bitcoin-Wallet/API_requests.md

 `POST /wallets`
   - Requires API key
   - Create BTC wallet
-  - Deposits 1 BTC (or 100000000 satoshis) automatically to the new wallet
+  - Deposits 1 BTC (or 100000000 satoshi) automatically to the new wallet
   - User may register up to 3 wallets
   - Returns wallet address and balance in BTC and USD